Tanvir-yzu/Django/README.md

 #### 5. Creating an App in Django

-Next, create a new Django app called `chai`:
+Next, create a new Django app called `app`:

 # Create a new Django app